 - (iii) Other operations manufacturer of flavours and fragrances, wooden pallets and wholesaling retailing of Foods in New York.
 On September 6, 2018, the Company acquired 100% shareholding in Woodcats International Limited (WIL), a manufacture of wooden pallets and by products of wood such as mulch.
-The directors classified the operations of this entity under the 'other operations' segment. - (iv) On Janauary 10.
-2022, DTL acquired 100% of Spicy Hill Farms Limited and has entered the manufacturing space of the range of spices. - (v) On April 1, 2022, DTL acquired 100% of Arosa Limitedand has entered the food service space with products from the meat processing facilities, wine and cheese distribution and purveyors.
+The directors classified the operations of this entity under the 'other operations' segment. - (iv) On January 10.
+2022, DTL acquired 100% of Spicy Hill Farms Limited and has entered the manufacturing space of the range of spices.